PrestaShop/community-theme-16/README.md

 which will run the build steps defined in `gulpfile.js` and output theme `.zip` archive in root folder of the cloned repository.
 This theme `.zip` archive can then be distributed and installed via PrestaShop back-office.

-**P.S.** If you can't or won't install [Node.js](https://nodejs.org/en/) & [npm](https://www.npmjs.com/), you can
-make do without them.
-You can always do the packaging steps manually.
-The only required tools is [Compass](http://compass-style.org/), which you can use by itself to compile `.css` files.
-Just navigate to theme folder and run `compass compile`.

 ### Gulp commands

 Gulp `build` command is composed of several specific tasks (sub-commands), which you can run individually: